 Pilonidal Cysts and Abscesses

-If the cyst is abscessed, the only treatment is to open and drain the pus.
+If the cyst develops into an abscess, the best treatment is to make an incision in the skin and drain the pus.
 Antibiotics are generally not helpful.
 The procedure can usually be accomplished under local anesthesia in the office.
-The open wound is packed with gauze which is then removed in a day or two.
+The open wound is packed with gauze, which is then removed in a day or two.

-Once the infection is cleared, the entire cyst must be removed in order to prevent further infection.
-This is usually scheduled for a week or two after the drainage of the abscess.
+Once the infection is cleared, the entire cyst must be removed to prevent further infection.
+This is usually scheduled for within a few weeks after the abscess is drained.

-Pilonidal cysts have a relatively high risk of recurrence – about 15%.
-Wound infections, wound separation, and wound drainage is also fairly common.
-These problems can sometimes be treated with dressings, but repeat surgery can also be necessary.
-Other risks include, but are not limited to: bleeding, infection, scarring, and complications related to anesthesia.
+Pilonidal cysts have a relatively high risk of recurrence – about 20%.
+Wound infections, wound separation, and wound drainage are also common.
+These problems can sometimes be treated with dressings, but repeat surgery can be necessary.
+Other risks include:

 - Complications related to anesthesia